OtterKring/MIM_ImportScript_myBestPractice/README.md

 * respecting any boolean returning condition to break the loop
 * incrementing the counter

-... and everything the loop's head.
+... and everything in the loop's head.
 Nothing to search for, all the information you need in one place, right at the beginning, like:
 ```
 for ($i = 0; $i -lt $array.count; $i++) {
     # whatever